wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/global.rst

 .. note::

   This option is only valid in server and local installs.
-Also, IPv4-mapped IPv6 addresses are allowed too for comparation.
+IPv4-mapped IPv6 addresses will be compared against any configured IPv4 or netblock.

 host_information
 ^^^^^^^^^^^^^^^^